How to manage pregnancy and back pain?

 Comment gérer grossesse et mal de dos ?

-Pregnancy is a physically challenging time in a woman's life, with hormonal changes, weight gain and changes in posture that impact the spine and back muscles.
-In this article we give you some practical tips to help you manage pregnancy and back pain.
+Pregnancy is a physically challenging time in a woman's life, with hormonal changes, weight gain, and changes in posture that affect the spine and back muscles.
+In this article, we offer practical tips to help you manage pregnancy and back pain.

 The causes of back pain during pregnancy are diverse and can vary from person to person.